Famous Spanish Artists from the Contemporary Art World

 Manolo Valdes - Appropriating History of Arts

 A painter, sculptor and a printmaker, Manolo Valdes is best known for his association with the artistic group known as Equipo Cronica.
-Characterized by the unusual materials and crudely applied paint, his works often served as a political commentary.
-He also incorporated and appropriated traditional motifs and compositions from the history of arts in his signature style consists of pared-down forms and unrefined mark-makings.Featured image: Manolo Valdes Painting, via pinterest.com
+Characterized by the unusual materials and crudely applied paint, his works often serve as a political commentary.
+The famous Spanish artist also incorporates and appropriates traditional motifs and compositions from the history of arts in his signature style consists of pared-down forms and unrefined mark-makings.Featured image: Manolo Valdes Painting, via pinterest.com

 BTOY - Female Icons Shown through Exceptional Stencil Artwork